nicolasjourd1/PremakeTemplate/README.md

 # Premake Template
 A C++ project template using premake.

+*The MIT licence is only used to simplify the use of the template, feel free to delete it*

 ## Prerequisites
 [`premake`](https://premake.github.io/) and a C++ installation.